 International contact tracing

-Contact tracing covers two flights: the Airlink flight from Saint Helena on 25 April (82 passengers and 6 crew) and KLM flight KL592 from Johannesburg to Amsterdam, also on 25 April, whose passengers are being contacted by GGD Kennemerland.
-Eight French nationals have been identified as close contacts from the Saint Helena flight; one is displaying mild symptoms and is in isolation undergoing testing.
-In the United States, authorities in at least five states (Arizona, California, Georgia, Texas and Virginia) are monitoring seven returning passengers.
+Contact tracing initially covered two flights: the Airlink flight from Saint Helena on 25 April (82 passengers and 6 crew) and KLM flight KL592 from Johannesburg to Amsterdam, also on 25 April, whose passengers were contacted by GGD Kennemerland.
+Eight French nationals were identified as close contacts from the Saint Helena flight; one is displaying mild symptoms and is in isolation undergoing testing.
+In the United States, authorities in at least five states (Arizona, California, Georgia, Texas and Virginia) monitored seven returning passengers.
 Two Singaporean residents aged 65 and 67 who had been on the cruise and on the same Airlink flight as Case 2 were isolated and tested at the National Centre for Infectious Diseases; both tested negative on 8 May.
-Three people in Canada are self-isolating (two in Ontario, one in Quebec), including one individual who was not on the cruise but shared a return flight with two passengers from the ship.
+Three people in Canada were self-isolating (two in Ontario, one in Quebec), including one individual who was not on the cruise but shared a return flight with two passengers from the ship.
 A Dutch KLM flight attendant based in Haarlem was hospitalised in isolation at Amsterdam UMC with mild symptoms following exposure on flight KL592 on 25 April and tested negative on 8 May.

-In Spain, three contacts linked to flight KL592 have been identified.
+In Spain, three contacts linked to flight KL592 were identified.
 A woman seated two rows behind Case 2 developed symptoms compatible with hantavirus, primarily cough, at her home in Alicante and was transferred preventively to hospital on 8 May.
 She tested negative on the 9th of May.
-A woman resident in Catalonia, asymptomatic, was identified after investigation revealed she had changed seats during the flight, which had initially prevented her from being traced; she is under mandatory quarantine in a Catalan hospital.
-A South African national who also travelled on KL592 spent one week in Barcelona before returning to her country; she is asymptomatic, stayed alone in a hotel without close contacts, and is being monitored by South African health authorities.
+A woman resident in Catalonia, asymptomatic, was identified after investigation revealed she had changed seats during the flight, which had initially prevented her from being traced; she was quarantined in a Catalan hospital.
+A South African national who also travelled on KL592 spent one week in Barcelona before returning to her country; she was asymptomatic, stayed alone in a hotel without close contacts, and was monitored by South African health authorities.

 | Content | Source |